ocineh/connect-four/README.md

 # Connect four
 ## What is it ?
-This is simply my version of connect four, for the moment the only way to win is to line up 4 tokens vertically or horizontally.
+This is simply my version of connect four, <s>for the moment the only way to win is to line up 4 tokens vertically or horizontally</s> you can win by lining up four tokens vertically, horizontally or diagonally.
 ## Installation
 It's a simple project done with rust you just need cargo to compile the program.
 ```bash